JRiggles/Lospec-Palette-Importer/README.md

 Palettes can also be saved in *.aseprite format, but this option won't include any of the extra data from Lospec

 To use this plugin, just open the "Options" menu above the color palette and then select "Import Palette from Lospec"

+>[!HINT]
+>If a palette you've just imported doesn't show up in the palette list immediately, just click the refresh button in the upper-right corner

 ![palette menu](./screenshots/palette%20menu%20selection.png)